The sight of a wasp can really get your heart racing. The menacing appearance and painful stings from these creatures drive a lot of people crazy.

 How to Get Rid of Wasps

-Adult wasps eat sugar from fruits and nectar, while the larvae feed on insects brought by the adults.
+Adult wasps and bees eat sugar from fruits and nectar, while the larvae feed on insects brought by the adults.
 During the summer months when wasps are most active, you can use wasp traps to keep wasps from your property.
 But if there is a big hive on your property, you may have to call a professional to help you get rid of it.
 If you are looking for an expert to help you in this regard, Sykes Pest Control is an excellent choice.
 Contact us today for more information about wasps and how you can keep them away from your property.